-- ACC 110 Financial Accounting, Part 1

-- ACC 111 Financial Accounting Part 2

-- BUS 108 Introduction to Business

-- EC0 201 Principles of Economics, Macro

-- EC0 202 Principles of Economics, Micro

-- HLT 101 Health and Wellness

-- HIS 203 Early American History

-- HIS 204 Later American History

-- PSC 101 American National Government

-- PSC 108 Contemporary Political Problems

-- PSY 101 Introduction to Psychology

-- PSY 103 Psychology of Personal Adjustment

-- SOC 101 Introduction to Sociology

-- A \$10 fee is assessed for all Telecourses.
+ACC 110 Financial Accounting, Part 1 ACC 111 Financial Accounting Part 2 BUS 108 Introduction to Business ECO 201 Principles of Economics, Macro ECO 202 Principles of Economics, Micro Health and Wellness HLT 101 HIS 203 Early American History HIS 204 Later American History PSC 101 American National Government PSC 108 Contemporary Political Problems PSY 101 Introduction to Psychology Psychology of Personal Adjustment SOC 101 Introduction to Sociology

 The Telecourse Lab is located on the first level of the Library.
 Students enrolled in Telecourses can obtain course materials, view or borrow videocassettes and take course tests in the Lab.
 The Telecourse Lab also houses listening/viewing facilities for using Library media materials.
 To obtain more information about Telecourses, call the Telecourse Lab at 708-596-2000, ext.
-2464, or visit www.southsuburbancollege. edu/distlearn/telecourses.
+2464, or visit www.ssc.edu.